christophergarthwood/appdevstig_docs/Template_014_SoftwareDevelopmentLifecycleStandard.md

 Common programming standards are adhered to for the following reasons:

-+	Programmers can go into any code and determine the current status   which increases maintainability, readability, and reusability.
++ Programmers can go into any code and determine the status   which increases maintainability, readability, and reusability.
-+	New programmers can rapidly grasp the current status.
++ New programmers can rapidly grasp their status.
 + Programmers that are unfamiliar with a programming language have a common standard which alleviates the need to develop a personal style.
 + Standard programming language reduces errors and increases reliability.
-+	Individual styles are replaced and an emphasis is placed on business concerns - high productivity, maintainability, shared authorship, and other aspects that help the group achieve its goal.
++ Individual styles are replaced, and an emphasis is placed on business concerns - high productivity, maintainability, shared authorship, and other aspects that help the group achieve its goal.

 See: http://www.cse.buffalo.edu/~rapaport/code.documentation.Excerpts.pdf  for details and a more robust explanation as to why a coding standard is necessary.